How Do I Keep the Conversation Going Without Trying Too Hard?

 Lean in when:

-she mirrors your questions
+She mirrors your questions

-she follows up
+She follows up

-she brings energy
+She brings energy

-she extends the conversation
+She extends the conversation

 Pull back when:

-responses get shorter
+Replies get shorter

-replies take longer
+Responses take longer

-she stops contributing
+She stops contributing

-you feel yourself performing
+You feel yourself performing

-A great connection should feel balanced.
+A healthy connection feels balanced.

 Respond with curiosity, not performance.

-When you are curious:
+When you’re curious:

-your messages stay simple
+Your messages stay simple

-your energy stays grounded
+Your energy stays calm

-your presence feels real
+Your presence feels real

 When you perform:

-you overcompensate
+You overcompensate

-you try to impress
+You try to impress

-the vibe tightens
+The vibe tightens

 Performance shuts them down.

-If You Really Like Her, Protect Your Pace
+Protect Your Pace

-But interest grows best in space, not pressure.
+But attraction grows in space, not pressure.

 Give her room to show you her part.